The 18th Annual

 project

-10:50 St Monica and Visitation Catholic Church Choirs in
+10:50 St Monica Catholic Church Choir & Friends - Gospel

-12:40 Legends of Diversity, Equity and Inclusivity Awards At the WyCo History Museum - Native Music Dancer
+12:30 Legends of Diversity, Equity and Inclusivity Awards

-1:55 The Indivisible Choir - Bill Claus, Bob & Diana Suckiel
+1:45 The Indivisible Choir - Bill Clause, Bob & Diana Suckiel

 Celebration Drums -Dr. Grace Gong